helidon-io/helidon/docs/mp/telemetry.md

 ###  OTel Exporter Dependencies

-Microprofile Telemetry mandates that implementations such as Helidon use OpenTelemetry, so also add a dependency on an OpenTelemetry exporter.
+MicroProfile Telemetry mandates that implementations such as Helidon use OpenTelemetry, so also add a dependency on an OpenTelemetry exporter.

 *Example dependency for the OpenTelemetry OTLP exporter*